symbol/symbol-docs/source/concepts/receipt.rst

     0x5143; Inflation; :ref:`Inflation <inflation-receipt>`; The amount of native currency mosaics created.
 The receipt is recorded when the network has inflation configured, and a new block triggers the creation of currency mosaics.
     0xE143; Transaction_Group;  :ref:`Aggregate <transaction-statement>`; A collection of state changes for a given source.
 It is recorded when a state change receipt is issued.
     0xF143; Address_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved :doc:`alias <namespace>`.
 It is recorded when a transaction indicates a valid address alias instead of an address.
     0xF243; Mosaic_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved alias.
-It is recorded when a transaction indicates a valid mosaic alias instead of a mosaicId.
+It is recorded when a transaction indicates a valid mosaic alias instead of a mosaic id.
     **Mosaic**;;;
     0x414D; Mosaic_Expired; :ref:`MosaicExpiry <mosaic-expiry-receipt>`; The identifier of the mosaic expiring in this block.
 It is recorded when a :doc:`mosaic <mosaic>` lifetime elapses.
-    0x124D; Mosaic_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of registering the mosaic.
+    0x124D; Mosaic_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaic id and amount representing the cost of registering the mosaic.
 It is recorded when a mosaic is registered.
     **Namespace**;;;
     0x414E; Namespace_Expired; :ref:`NamespaceExpiry <namespace-expiry-receipt>`; The identifier of the namespace expiring in this block.
 It is recorded when the :doc:`namespace <namespace>` lifetime elapses.
     0x424E; Namespace_Deleted; :ref:`NamespaceExpiry <namespace-expiry-receipt>`; The identifier of the namespace deleted in this block.
 It is recorded when the :doc:`namespace <namespace>` grace period elapses.
-    0x134E; Namespace_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of extending the namespace.
+    0x134E; Namespace_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaic id and amount representing the cost of extending the namespace.
 It is recorded when a namespace is registered or its duration is extended.
     **HashLock**;;;
-    0x3148; LockHash_Created; :ref:`BalanceDebit <balance-change-receipt>`; The lockhash  sender, mosaicId and amount locked.
+    0x3148; LockHash_Created; :ref:`BalanceDebit <balance-change-receipt>`; The lockhash sender, mosaic id and amount locked.
 It is recorded when a valid :ref:`HashLockTransaction <hash-lock-transaction>` is announced.
-    0x2248; LockHash_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The hashlock sender, mosaicId and amount locked that is returned.
+    0x2248; LockHash_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The hashlock sender, mosaic id and amount locked that is returned.
 It is recorded when an AggregateBondedTransaction linked to the hash completes.
-    0x2348; LockHash_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
+    0x2348; LockHash_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaic id and the amount.
 It is recorded when a lock hash expires.
     **SecretLock**;;;
-    0x3152; LockSecret_Created; :ref:`BalanceDebit <balance-change-receipt>`; The secretlock sender, mosaicId and amount locked.
+    0x3152; LockSecret_Created; :ref:`BalanceDebit <balance-change-receipt>`; The secretlock sender, mosaic id and amount locked.
 It is recorded when a valid :ref:`SecretLockTransaction <secret-lock-transaction>` is announced.
-    0x2252; LockSecret_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The secretlock recipient, mosaicId and amount locked.
+    0x2252; LockSecret_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The secretlock recipient, mosaic id and amount locked.
 It is recorded when a secretlock is proved.
-    0x2352; LockSecret_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
+    0x2352; LockSecret_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaic id and the amount.
 It is recorded when a secretlock expires.

 ******
 Guides